 The Orientation Leader (OL) is a key leadership role that provides transition support for new undergraduate students and their supporters as they begin their Redhawk journey at Seattle University.
 OLs foster a sense of belonging within the Redhawk community by mentoring new students, creating inclusive communities, and passing on the Redhawk spirit to a new generation of Seattle U students.
-OLs set new first-year and transfer students up for success by facilitating transition workshops and events that help them embrace their new beginnings at Seattle U. OLs are supervised directly by the Director of Orientation Programs and report indirectly to Orientation Programs' professional staff.
+OLs set new first-year and transfer students up for success by facilitating transition workshops and events that help them embrace their new beginnings at Seattle U. Additionally, Returning OLs assist in mentoring New OLs and contributing to a positive team dynamic and culture.
+OLs are supervised directly by the Director of Orientation Programs and report indirectly to Orientation Programs' professional staff.